samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 # Contribution
+All help big or small is appreciated.
 If you have an idea or find a problem, click the Issues tab and create issue or fork and pull.
 Thanks!
 # Example